blockwatch-cc/tzgo/README.md

 #### Monitoring for new blocks

 A Tezos node can notify applications when new blocks are attached to the chain.
-The Tezos RPC calls this monitor and technically its a long-poll implementation.
+The Tezos RPC calls this monitor and technically it's a long-poll implementation.
 Here's how to use this feature in TzGo:

 ```go
 import "blockwatch.cc/tzgo/rpc"